 If you are facing a divorce, do not hesitate to reach out to our family law team at the Law Office of John D. Mills, P.A. for legal assistance.

 From filing for annulment to helping you negotiate issues like child custody and property division, our firm can guide you through every step of the process.

 Attorney John D. Mills, P.A. has been representing Lee County spouses for years and can help you, too.

-Contact us to schedule a consultation with our lawyers or call (239) 347-9932 to discuss your case in more detail.
+Contact us to schedule a consultation with our lawyers or call (239) 347-9932 to learn more about dissolution of marriage in Lee County, Florida.